 What happens when I contact you?

-The Alignment Call is a really good chance for us to briefly discuss over a secure video call or telephone call (if you’re in the UK) why you’re thinking about counselling and to find out if we’re a good fit.
+The consultation is a really good chance for us to briefly discuss over a secure video call or telephone call (if you’re in the UK) why you’re thinking about counselling and to find out if we’re a good fit.
 If we are, we can go ahead and schedule a first session.
 If it doesn’t feel right for either of us, I may be able to recommend someone else to help.

 Training, qualifications & experience